dogeystamp/dots/README.md

 `pacman -S - < programs`

 Then install the AUR programs in programs-aur using your preferred method.
+If you don't need picom dual kawase blur, install regular picom instead of picom-git.

 You should install [my dwm](https://github.com/dogeystamp/dwm), [dmenu](https://github.com/dogeystamp/dmenu), [slock](https://github.com/dogeystamp/slock) and [st](https://github.com/dogeystamp/st) builds as well as this for a complete desktop environment.

 ### Note

 The xinitrc provides changes I like, such as swapping escape and caps lock, which you should remove if you don't need.

-Also, the aesthetic is very minimal, so consider adding a wallpaper.
-Picom is already configured for blur/fading, but you should disable it if you wish to keep the black wallpaper.
+Also, by default, the wallpaper is solid black.
+You can change it by swapping out `.config/wall.png`.
+Picom is already configured to blur and fade windows.
+If you wish to keep the black wallpaper, disable blur for better performance.

 **Desktop Preview**
 ![preview](https://raw.githubusercontent.com/DogeyStamp/dots/main/preview.png)